3d-partons/partons/doc/markdown/partons_new_module_cff.md

 These are the most useful variables defined in the abstract classes.
 They are crucial for the implementation of new CFF modules.

-* DVCSConvolCoeffFunctionModule::m_xi, DVCSConvolCoeffFunctionModule::m_t, DVCSConvolCoeffFunctionModule::m_MuF2, DVCSConvolCoeffFunctionModule::m_MuR2: indicate CFF kinematics being currently evaluated
+* DVCSConvolCoeffFunctionModule::m_xi, DVCSConvolCoeffFunctionModule::m_t, DVCSConvolCoeffFunctionModule::m_MuF2, DVCSConvolCoeffFunctionModule::m_MuR2: indicate CFF kinematics being evaluated
 * DVCSConvolCoeffFunctionModule::m_currentGPDComputeType: indicate GPD type being evaluated
 * DVCSConvolCoeffFunctionModule::m_qcdOrderType: indicate pQCD order being evaluated
 * ConvolCoeffFunctionModule::m_pGPDModule: pointer to GPD module being used